bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

 and fixes some vulnerability problems that were found in SHA2.
 The SHA2 algorithm would have to be used twice to protect against this, which would cost more CPU resources.
 The SHA3 is faster, so it reduces the time to build the Merkle Tree.
-SHA1 has been broken so was not considered.
+SHA1 has been broken, so it was not considered.

 The SHA3 algorithm is also used for transaction IDs and is similarly the hash of the packed binary transaction including all signatures.